-Recently published registry data from Canada and France (N=5,989) also reported a survival advantage for interferon beta-exposed RRMS patients vs. matched controls .
+Registry data from Canada and France (N=5,989) also reported a survival advantage for interferon beta-exposed RRMS patients vs. matched controls .
+In another Canadian registry study (N=35,894), the survival advantage was more pronounced with early exposure than with later exposure to interferon beta treatment .
 Survival can be considered as an integrated measure (comprised of a treatment’s underlying safety and effectiveness) of long-term outcomes .

 Predictive validity of NEDA in the 16- and 21-year LTF from the pivotal trial of BETAFERON

 No evidence of disease activity (NEDA) has become a popular therapeutic target in the management of patients with MS. Long-term follow-up studies from randomized, placebo-controlled clinical trials are useful for validating short-term NEDA outcomes over the long run.
 Datasets from the 16- and the 21-year LTF studies were used as a basis to assess the predictive validity for negative disability outcomes such as death, need for wheelchair, EDSS ≥6, or progressive MS. Data from 245 and 371 patients were evaluated at 16 and 21 years, respectively.